Improve the Play of the Old Game

 - The organization has built the capability for self-improvement through retrospectives and Kanban

 When these conditions are met, transition to Start the Game in an Arena using the entry point that fits the situation.
-In most cases, this will be Entry Point 2.2, since the teams already work with agile and lean practices.
-The Arena setup formalizes what has grown organically.
+In most cases, this will be Entry Point 2.2, since the Teams already work with agile and lean practices.

 Not every part of the organization will become an Arena.
 Some functions may continue improving within the Match rhythm indefinitely.
-The goal for an existing enterprise is not to convert everything into Arenas.
-The goal is to ensure every part of the enterprise contributes to the Enterprise Product and evolves with the strategic direction set by the Tournament.
+What matters is that every part of the enterprise evolves with the strategic direction, not that every part carries the same structure.